 Presence penalty (range: -2.0 to 2.0, default: 0) applies a flat penalty to any token that has appeared at all, regardless of how many times.
 Whether a word appeared once or fifty times, it gets the same penalty.

-With the frequency penalty cranked up, you will notice the model uses a wider variety of words and avoids repeating specific terms.
-With the presence penalty high, the model tends to jump between topics more aggressively, covering more ground but sometimes at the expense of coherence.
+With a high frequency penalty, the model usually uses a wider range of words and avoids repeating specific terms.
+With a high presence penalty, it tends to move to new topics more readily, which can help with coverage but may hurt coherence.

-In practice, mild values (0.3 to 0.8) work well.
-Values above 1.5 can make the output feel forced and unnatural.
+In practice, mild values such as 0.3 to 0.8 are often enough.
+Values above 1.5 can make the output feel forced or unnatural.

 So far, every parameter we have covered changes how the model generates text.
-Logprobs does something different: it shows you the probability the model assigned to each token it chose, and what alternatives it considered.
+Logprobs do something different: they show the probability the model assigned to each output token, along with optional alternatives.

 When you set logprobs=True, the API returns the log-probability of each token in the output.
 A log-probability is just the natural logarithm of the probability: a value of 0 means 100% confidence, and more negative values mean lower confidence.
 You can convert to a regular probability with exp(logprob).